het-code-cafe/AI-tools-learning/README.md

 # README.md

 This is a repository used to generate plots and other learning materials for AI courses, including ML and Data Science.

+This repository contains a variety of diagrams (Mermaid & Napkin), plots (plots folder, all generated with the CCPlots module) and code examples (ray.so folder).
+Most of these plots have also been created with some AI assistance!

 ## Contents